jln-pl/grunt-version-manager/README.md

 > Plugin for managing applications version (release, snapshot), based on git branch.

-This plugin adds "-SNAPSHOT" suffix to given 'version'* if it is called from any other branch then 'release branch'*.
+This plugin adds "-SNAPSHOT" suffix to given 'version'* if it is called from any other branch than 'release branch'*.

 *version and release branch should be defined in plugin options